-The popular video conferencing platform, can be used for your podcast audio.
-Because their focus is video and collaboration first, the audio quality is not quite as consistent as other options.
+This popular video conferencing platform can be used for your podcast audio.
+Because their focus is video and collaboration first, the audio quality is not quite as consistent.
 There are a few settings that we recommend changing that will help improve the audio quality.